asuuhdude/ForeignBot/README.md

   - ~~Better shop handling and inventory management.~~ (75% done)
   - Simulated stock market where users can invest in fake stocks for ForeignCoins?
     - *Maybe add the ability for users to create their own stocks that other users can invest in with a certain amount of ForeignCoins?* -Later
+  - Add the ability for items to have attributes in the shop.json for more customizability.
+Similar to how TF2 has a item schema.
 - Miscellaneous
   -
   - More robust achievement handling, current system is held together by hopes and dreams.